zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Moved rebel Apex 4WD vehicles from Vehicle Black Market to general vehicle pool, they're accessible when Apex DLC is enabled
 - Static MGs will be available from start instead of War Level 2
 - Ability to override AA/AT specialist loadouts via Rebel Loadouts feature
+- Fixed broken mortar spawn on some vanilla Rivals factions

 ### Removals
 - Replaced rebel payload planes with just rebel planes, removed rebel faction vehicle category in templates